First, you can go by wall color.

 Mid-Sized Contemporary Living Room with Blue Walls

 Blue is an exceedingly popular paint choice for living room walls.
-Whether it is icy blue, powder blue, navy blue, or even true blue; this cool watery hue is a tried and true classic with true versatility.
+Whether icy blue, powder blue, navy blue, or even true blue, this cool watery hue is a tried and true classic with true versatility.

 The lipstick red upholstered chairs are a fantastic addition to this color and scheme and keep the room from being overwhelmingly cool-hued with and heavy-handedly blue.
-With the addition of warm-hued red, the monotony of the blue and white scheme is broken up in a beautifully unexpected way that is visually appealing.
+With the addition of warm-hued red, the monotony of the blue and white scheme is broken up in a visually appealing and beautifully unexpected way.

 The classic pairing of red and white with the blues found in the room are tied cohesively together with the consistent application of polished dark brown wood.